Continuing the learning journey

 Maybe the most important part in shape modelling is a set of representative example data from which the shape variations can be learned.
 The SICAS Medical Image Repository (SMIR) contains a large number of images and surfaces of anatomical structures, many of which are publicly available.

 An ideal data set for shape modelling is a set of faces.
 Besides being great fun, modelling faces also lets us understand and visually assess the plausibility of the modelled shape variations.
 The Basel Face Model is a face model built from a set of 200 face scans.
+Besides the statistical model for shape, the Basel Face Model also contains a color and an expressions model.
 Among many other applications, you can use it for generating realistic face examples for your own shape modelling experiments.
 It can be downloaded and used freely for academic and non-commercial purposes.

 © University of Basel